GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 ```

-`skaffold dev` monitors your code repository and perform a Skaffold workflow
+`skaffold dev` watches your local source code and executes your Skaffold pipeline
 every time a change is detected. `skaffold.yaml` provides specifications of the
 workflow, which, in this example, is